Frequently Asked Questions: DUIs

 If your license is suspended, it will be returned after the penalty period is over.
 If your license is revoked, however, you have to reapply for it to be restored.

-License restoration cases in Michigan are handled through Driver’s License Appeals Division (DLAD) or Driver’s Assessment Appeals (DAAD) hearings rather than directly through the court.
+License restoration cases in Michigan are handled through Office of Hearings and Administrative Oversight (OHAO), Driver’s License Appeals Division (DLAD) or Driver’s Assessment Appeals (DAAD) hearings rather than directly through the court.
 If you disagree with the decision made in the DLAD/DAAD hearing, you can appeal with the circuit court.

 If you’ve been charged with a DUI in Plymouth, Wayne County or Oakland County, it is vital to get help from an experienced criminal defense lawyer as soon as possible.
 The sooner you get legal representation, the sooner you can start building a strong defense.